 The way you drink quality tequila can have a huge impact on how much you enjoy it.
 Let me step back and say that when it comes to drinking tequila, there is no “right” way.
 In a margarita?
 Go for it.
 Drowned in grapefruit soda?
 I’ve got your back.
 Ripping shots with salt and lime?
 There’s definitely a time and place.
 With olive juice?
 You may want to think about your life decisions, but I still support you.

 That being said, when it comes to the good stuff, tequila can definitely stand on its own.
 Not everyone enjoys sipping on 40% alcohol spirits, but if you’re open to the possibility of drinking tequila on its own, there are a couple things you can do to better enjoy it.

 1. Warm up your palate

 Tequila is generally 40% alcohol by volume, and for most people, that can taste a little hot.
 But if you take a small sip of tequila and move it around your mouth, it will allow your palate to wake up and get ready for the concentrated spirit you’re about to drink.

 2. Let it breathe

 After you’ve taken the warm-up, take a slightly larger sip and hold it in your mouth.
 The second tequila hits your tongue, the alcohol in it will start to vaporize, which will spice things up.
 Gently breathe in through your nose, and then exhale through your mouth.
 This gets rid of some alcohol vapor and allows you to take your time in enjoying the flavor and texture of the tequila.
 At this point, you should be basking in the rich, sweet flavor of roasty cooked agave.

 The only real way to become good at anything is to practice.
-Book the Te Amo Tequila Tour and I’ll guide you through tequila country in Jalisco, Mexico.
-We’ll get plenty of practice and learn some things along the way.
+Book a trip to Riviera Nayarit and make your way through tequila country in Jalisco, where you’ll get plenty of practice and learn more about tequila.